yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/modular-script.md

 If you still don't quite understand, don't worry, we will explain it in here.

 > In this article, the two terms "module" and "script" are equivalent.
-All the "comment" parts belong to advanced contents that don't need to understood at the very start.
+All the "comment" parts belong to advanced contents that don't need to be understood at the very start.
-> No matter how we define the module, all user designation codes will eventually be compiled into native JavaScript by Cocos Creator and can be operated directly in browser.
+> No matter how we define the module, all user designation codes will eventually be compiled into native JavaScript by Cocos Creator and can be operated directly in the browser.

 ## Reference module

 ### require

-Other than the interface provided by Cocos Creator, all the user-defined modules will need to call `require` to access.
+Other than the interface provided by Cocos Creator, all the user-defined modules will need to call `require` to be accessed.
 For instance, we have a component defined at `Rotate.js`:

 ```js
 // Rotate.js